reinhardh/dna_rs_coding/README.md

 In our first example, we encode information on one block of length n=12472 and we choose k=9000, which meand the outer code can correct nse substitution errors and ner erasures provided that 2*nse + ner <= 12472-9000.
 The rest of the parameters are the default parameters, i.e.,  N=34, K=32, nuss=12.
 This results in sequences of length N*ni/2 = 43*6/2 = 102.

-1. The following command takes the text in the file *Linda_reformat.zip*, encodes it on DNA segments, and stores the segments in *linda_encoded.txt*:
+1. The following command takes the text in the file *data.zip*, encodes it on DNA segments, and stores the segments in *data_encoded.txt*:

-	`./texttodna --n=12472 --k=9000 --encode --input=../data/Linda_reformat.zip --output=../data/linda_encoded.txt`
+	`./texttodna --n=12472 --k=9000 --encode --input=../data/data.zip --output=../data/data_encoded.txt`

-2. The following command takes random lines (DNA segments) from *linda_encoded.txt*, introduces errors, and saves the resulting file to *linda_drawnseg.txt*:
+2. The following command takes random lines (DNA segments) from *data_encoded.txt*, introduces errors, and saves the resulting file to *data_drawnseg.txt*:

-	`./texttodna --disturb --input=../data/linda_encoded.txt --output=../data/linda_drawnseg.txt`
+	`./texttodna --disturb --input=../data/data_encoded.txt --output=../data/data_drawnseg.txt`

-3. The following command decodes the perturbed data in *linda_drawnseg.txt*, and writes the result to *linda_rec.zip*; this should recover the original text:
+3. The following command decodes the perturbed data in *data_drawnseg.txt*, and writes the result to *data_rec.zip*; this should recover the original text:

-	`./texttodna --decode --n=12472 --k=9000 --numblocks=1 --input=../data/linda_drawnseg.txt --output=../data/linda_rec.zip`
+	`./texttodna --decode --n=12472 --k=9000 --numblocks=1 --input=../data/data_drawnseg.txt --output=../data/data_rec.zip`

 Example 2
 ---------